 Here, we obtain the important result that the qubit relaxation $\Gamma_1 = 2 \pi \gamma(\omega_\text{q})$ and decoherence $\Gamma_2 = \Gamma_1 / 2$ are independent of the TLS populations \cite{Weiss2011Nov}.
 For completeness, the imaginary part incorporates the Lamb shift

 where the integral has to be evaluated by means of the Cauchy principal value.
 Again, there is no dependence on the TLS populations.
 Note that by integrating also over negative frequencies, contributions from counter-rotating waves are included in the Lamb shift.
 Thus the Lamb shift vanishes for a constant spectral coupling density.
-If we had applied the rotating wave approximation in the Hamiltonian in \eref{eq_hamiltonian}, the Lamb shift would not contain contributions from counter-rotating waves \cite{Agarwal1973Mar, Carmichael1999} and for a constant spectral coupling density the Lamb shift would diverge.
+If we had applied the rotating-wave approximation in the Hamiltonian in \eref{eq_hamiltonian}, the Lamb shift would not contain contributions from counter-rotating waves \cite{Agarwal1973Mar, Carmichael1999} and for a constant spectral coupling density the Lamb shift would diverge.

-In view of the following section, the Bloch-Redfield master equation can also be used to estimate the cross relaxation rate between the qubit and a single TLS.
-Assuming the qubit and TLS spectral densities are Lorentz distributions centered at $\omega_\text{q}$ and $\omega_\text{q} + \delta$ with linewidths $\Gamma^\text{q}_2$ and $\Gamma^\text{t}_2$, respectively (s. \frefadd{fig_Gqt}{a}), then, for a short time such that the Born approximation remains valid, we can calculate the average qubit relaxation rate and with that obtain the cross relaxation rate
+In view of the following section, the Bloch-Redfield master equation can also be used to estimate the cross-relaxation rate between the qubit and a single TLS.
+Assuming the qubit and TLS spectral densities are Lorentz distributions centered at $\omega_\text{q}$ and $\omega_\text{q} + \delta$ with linewidths $\Gamma^\text{q}_2$ and $\Gamma^\text{t}_2$, respectively (s. \frefadd{fig_Gqt}{a}), then, for a short time such that the Born approximation remains valid, we can calculate the average qubit relaxation rate and with that obtain the cross-relaxation rate

 with the mutual decoherence $\Gamma_2 = \Gamma^\text{q}_2 + \Gamma^\text{t}_2$.
 Expanding the scope to include multiple TLSs, we can now define the components of the total loss rate of the qubit $\Gamma_1 = \Gamma_\text{q} + \sum_k \Gamma_\text{qt}^k$.
 The rate $\Gamma_\text{q}$ accounts for additional losses from other environments.
-If the TLS detunings $\delta_k$ are randomly distributed in frequency, \eref{eq_gamma_qt} defines the density of the cross relaxation rates $\nu(\Gamma_\text{qt})$ depicted in \frefadd{fig_Gqt}{b}.
-Note that adding the rates implicitly assumes that we can ignore higher order coherent effects in the system, as discussed in detail in the next section.
+If the TLS detunings $\delta_k$ are randomly distributed in frequency, \eref{eq_gamma_qt} defines the density of the cross-relaxation rates $\nu(\Gamma_\text{qt})$ depicted in \frefadd{fig_Gqt}{b}.
+Note that adding the rates implicitly assumes that we can ignore higher-order coherent effects in the system, as discussed in detail in the next section.